Nicole Nikolas - Stacks for Bookbinding papers

 11” x 17” 70 lb.
 Text Paper - This paper is SHORT Grained.
 It was sold in both blank and printed sheets.

-All the papers above, minus the last one, is sourced from Amazon.
 The 11 x 17 paper can also be found at Office Max/Depot.
 However, I found that it was not always packaged properly & arrived damaged more than once.

 Next time, I’ll share some “paper math” about utilizing long grain paper for short grain sheets.
 And I’ll share some other sources I’ve found for book binding papers.